dasarpai/old.dasarpai.github.io/_dsblog/2024-08-02-LLM-Security-and-Ethics-Considerations.md

 By leveraging models like Llama 3.1 8B and implementing robust security practices, you can build AI features for banking or health sector applications while maintaining control over your data and infrastructure.

-## After training a model on opensource model architecture like llama3.1, to implement Security and Compliance what should i do?
+## Question: After finetuning an opensource model like llama3.1, to implement Security and Compliance what should i do?

-Implementing security and compliance for an open-source model architecture like Llama 3.1 after training involves several crucial steps to ensure that your application meets industry standards and protects sensitive data.
+Implementing security and compliance for an open-source model architecture like Llama 3.1 (after finetuning) involves several crucial steps to ensure that your application meets industry standards and protects sensitive data.
 Here’s a comprehensive guide on what you should do:

 ### **1. Data Security**